rdbeach/JsonQuery/README.md

 The aim here is convenience and flexibiliy, and to give the Java manipulation a "Javascript like feel".
 I have not tested the performance.

 It is thread safe, though, I am not sure if Gson is entirely thread safe.
-This is why the JsonO class contains the static member ensureThreadSaftey.
+This is why the JsonQuery class contains the static member ensureThreadSaftey.
 If you are running a singe threaded application, you can set this to false and use a statically created Gson, as opposed to creating the object on request.

 This code traverses the JsonElements tree and builds a corresponding tree of JsonQuery nodes (Containing HashMaps, ArrayLists, and Gson primitive types).